mhcybrooted/SmartAI/README.md

 academic community.

+## Resource Requirement:
-##Resource Requirement: Java,Kotlin,Xml,Firebase etc
+Java,Kotlin,Xml,Firebase,MVVM etc

+## Project Background :
-##Project Background : The Smart Academic Infrastructure application
+The Smart Academic Infrastructure application

 addresses these challenges by providing a centralized platform for all